yogesh-studypad/cocos-docs/manual/framework/native/v2/installation/wp8-on-win8/en.md

 ### much familiar with Assets folder （you can jump to next step）

-With the feature of Cocos2d-x cross platform, we make a experiment: build and run the MyDemo's proj.win32 project and proj.wp8 project respectively, and meet with the result as following:
+With the feature of Cocos2d-x cross platform, we make an experiment: build and run the MyDemo's proj.win32 project and proj.wp8 project respectively, and meet with the result as following:

 ![](res/24.png)